Blount County Vehicle Impound Guide

 How to Find Your Vehicle

-• Call Blount Police/Sheriff: The quickest way to find your car is to call either the Blount County Sheriff's Office or the local police department that made the arrest.
-They will be able to tell you which impound lot your vehicle was towed to.
+• Call the Blount County Sheriff's Office: If you can't find the information on your paperwork, contact the Blount County Sheriff's Office non-emergency line at (865) 273-5000.
+Provide them with your name, date of birth, and date of arrest.
+They should be able to tell you which impound lot your vehicle was towed to.

-• Reference your case number: When you call, be sure to have your case number handy (if you have it).
-This will help them locate your vehicle information more efficiently.
+• Reference Your Booking Number: When you call, have your booking number ready (if you have it).
+This number will help the Sheriff's Office locate your vehicle information more efficiently.

 What You Need to Retrieve Your Vehicle

-Once you know where your vehicle is, you'll need to gather the necessary documents to retrieve it.
+Once you've located your vehicle, gather the necessary documents to claim it.

 Required Documents

-• Vehicle registration: You'll need proof that you own the vehicle, usually in the form of your vehicle registration.
+• Vehicle Registration or Title: You'll need proof that you own the vehicle.
+This can be your vehicle registration or the vehicle title.

 If You Don't Have a Valid License

-If your license is suspended or revoked due to the DUI arrest, you won't be able to retrieve the vehicle yourself.
+If your license is suspended or revoked, you can't retrieve the vehicle yourself.
+Here's how to proceed:

 • Their valid driver's license.

-• A signed authorization letter from you (stating they have permission to retrieve the vehicle).
+• A signed authorization letter from you, stating they have your permission to retrieve the vehicle on your behalf.
+Be sure to include the vehicle's make, model, and VIN (Vehicle Identification Number).

 • The vehicle title or registration (proving ownership).

-• Daily storage: Daily storage fees typically range from $20 to $50 per day.
-This is why it's so important to retrieve your vehicle as soon as possible.
+• Daily Storage Fee: Daily storage fees typically range from $25 to $50 per day.
+This is the fee that accumulates rapidly, so act fast.

-IMPORTANT: Fees accumulate daily.
+IMPORTANT: Storage fees accumulate every day, including weekends and holidays.
 The longer you wait, the more you'll owe.

 Timeline